Skip to main content

 Character Limits

-All note fields — on both appointments and client profiles — have a maximum length of 500 characters.
+The three quick-note fields — Private Note, Note for Client, and Note from Client, on both appointments and client profiles — have a maximum length of 500 characters each.
 A character counter is displayed in the online booking form to help clients stay within the limit.
+The 500-character limit does not apply to Client Timeline notes, which are designed for longer, dated entries and support formatted text and attachments.